SharePoint/sp-dev-docs/docs/general-development/how-to-make-custom-css-files-themable-in-sharepoint.md

 ```

 Replace  _ColorSlot_ with the annotation name of the color slot to use.
-To see a list of available color slots, see the [Color slot mapping](color-palettes-and-fonts-in-sharepoint.md#colorSlots) section in [Color palettes and fonts in SharePoint 2013](color-palettes-and-fonts-in-sharepoint.md).
+To see a list of available color slots, see the [Color slot mapping](color-palettes-and-fonts-in-sharepoint.md#colorSlots) section in [Color palettes and fonts in SharePoint](color-palettes-and-fonts-in-sharepoint.md).